 (In case landscape photography isn’t the only favorite genre of yours.)

-Don’t be afraid of high resolutions.
+Also, the resolution is great.
 When shooting with insufficient lighting, it allows a more effective noise reduction.

-The advantages of D810 include:
+Other advantages include:

-- excellent ergonomics,
+- great ergonomics,

-- a waterproof body,
+- a weatherproof body,

 - an ability to work with two flash drives, and,